National Assessment of Educational Progress (NAEP)

 Nationally, states struggled in math, but Tennessee’s students bucked the trend and held steady.
 Tennessee is among the 18 states that did not have a significant decline in any grade or subject, whereas 32 other states did.

 Our ranking is based relative to other states.
-In Tennessee, we are excited that these results show that what we are doing is working.
+In Tennessee, we are excited that the NAEP results show that what we are doing is working.

 - How are Tennessee state leaders using these results?

 Like any assessment, we want to learn from these results.
-Formal assessments provide one window into how our students are performing, but there are additional methods through which we can all check to make sure students are on track to be successful.
+Formal assessments, like NAEP, provide one window into how our students are performing, but there are additional methods through which we can all check to make sure students are on track to be successful.

 - How should teachers prepare students for NAEP?

-The best preparation is strong instruction every day.
+The best preparation for NAEP is strong instruction every day.
 Even though NAEP is a national test and thus does not completely align with Tennessee State Standards, it tests cumulative knowledge of students up to a certain grade level.
-Teaching to the Tennessee State Standards will help us to hold high expectations for every child and to make sure we are on track for success.
+Teaching to the Tennessee Academic Standards will help us to hold high expectations for every child and to make sure we are on track for success.

 NAEP has thousands of previous test questions posted here.
 Teachers can utilize practice test questions in their classrooms.